 Summer vacation is truly the most exciting part of every child’s year.

 Every summer vacation, though, must come to an end.
-You can avoid an abrupt ending and a house full of cranky children if you start the back-to-school preparation process a few weeks before class starts.
+You can avoid an abrupt ending and a house full of cranky children if you start the first-day back-to-school preparation process a few weeks before class starts.

 - Adjust their sleep schedule.
 Wean your kids into a school-ready sleeping schedule by making them fall asleep an hour earlier each week.
 Continue cutting back their bedtime until their sleeping patterns match those they’ll maintain throughout the school year.